ahmedhrayyan/evaluate-news-nlp/README.md

 # Live Version
-you can see live version of the application [here]('https://ah-evaluate-news-nlp.herokuapp.com/').
+you can see live version of the application [here](https://ah-evaluate-news-nlp.herokuapp.com/).

 ---
-_Udacity Instructions_

 # Project Instructions